pluralsh/documentation/pages/operations/managing-applications/bounce-application.md

 ---
 title: Bounce an Application
-description: How to redeploy an application for new configuration or troubleshooting.
+description: How to restart an application to pull in new changes or troubleshoot.
 ---

 To bounce an application, you can either: